ome/cookiecutter-omero-webapp/{{cookiecutter.repo_name}}/README.md

     $ cd {{cookiecutter.repo_name}}
     $ pip install -e .

-After installation either from [Pypi](https://pypi.org/) or in development mode, you need to configure the application To add the application to the `omero.web.apps` settings, run the following command:
+After installation either from [Pypi](https://pypi.org/) or in development mode, you need to configure the application.
+To add the application to the `omero.web.apps` settings, run the following command:

 Note the usage of single quotes around double quotes: